Cape Cod National Seashore, Plymouth & Pilgrim Monument, College Visits

 Important Note: Curfew and Free Time

-The students will have approximately 2 – 3 hours of free time per day, within a designated area, subject to our safety rules and guidelines.
-The curfew is at 11 pm on weekdays and 11.30 – 12 midnight on weekends, subject to change at program director’s discretion.
+The students will have approximately 2 – 3 hours of free time per day, subject to our safety rules and guidelines.
+The curfew is at 10:30 – 11:00 pm, subject to change at the program director’s discretion.

 You will live in a comfortable, modern, centrally located student dorm on Emerson College campus, right by the Boston Common.
 Living in a University dorm, learning to be independent and self-reliant is a valuable experience that will serve you well in your college years.
 Our staff members will live in the same building with you and make sure your experience is safe and comfortable.
 They will help you plan your household chores, organize your schedule, get along with your roommates, and assist with any other needs.